- PROJECT HELP

 - WHITE PAPERS

-It's time for a look back at the most-read articles on Mobile Payments Today in June, and what we can learn from them.
+It's time for a look back at the most-read articles on Mobile Payments Today in October, and what we can learn from them.

 Multiple executives at last week's Money 20/20 conference talked about the importance of user feedback when developing and tweaking products and services.